vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### plugins link

-Links a plugin into the CLI for development.
+Links a plugin to CLI for development.

 #### Usage